 Legal methods to protect your pets

 Help to protect your loved one with proactive measures today in the event of your incapacity or your death.
 Protect your pets by including them in your last will and testament.
 Sitting down with an attorney and writing out instructions helps your beloved pets in the long run.

-Antony M. Eminowicz, Esq is an experienced and dedicated attorney who will look out for you in all aspects of your life.
+Antony M. Eminowicz, PLLC is an experienced and dedicated attorney who will look out for you in all aspects of your life.
 He can help you to write out a clear guide that expresses your wishes and communicates what your plans are for your pets.
 His knowledge of the rights of pets can help you in your circumstances and in the future.

 The rights of your pets